livecycle/preevy/site/docs/intro/under-the-hood.md

 ## Profile configuration

-Preevy profile provide a mechanism for storing and sharing configuration and keys between different machines (multiple developers and/or CI Jobs).
+`preevy` profile provide a mechanism for storing and sharing configuration and state between different machines.
+This allows sharing of environments between different CI jobs, or different developers.

-The profile storage consists of multiple tar archives that can be stored locally or in a remote storage provider.
-(S3 is the only supported remote storage implementation at the moment)
+Using a shared profile ensure consistent configuration and stable URLs between different CI runs.

+The profile data can be stored on AWS s3 for easy sharing.
+If for some reason s3 cannot be used, the profile can also be stored on the local filesystem and copied manually.

 :::note
 Profile store doesn't contains any cloud provider credentials.
-When using `preevy` CLI, the user need to have a local cloud configuration (using `aws login` or `aws configure`, or environment variables) with the required permissions.
+The `preevy` CLI always uses the local AWS credential chain (e.g, from environment variables, AWS profile, EC2 role), which needs to have the appropriate permissions.
 :::

 Each profile has a location specifier that indicate where the profile data is stored, for example: `s3://preevy-config/profile1?region=us-east-1` (refers to a profile stored on S3, on `preevy-config` bucket in the region `us-east-1` under `profile1` path).